weaponsforge/ph-regions/README.md

 ### `npm run copySwaggerFiles`

-Builds the Swagger UI API documentation by copying only relevant CSS and JavaScript files from `node_modules` into the `/public/docs` directory.
+Copies the minimal Swagger UI assets (CSS/JS) from `node_modules` into `/public/docs`.
+The page `public/docs/index.html` references these assets and the generated OpenAPI spec in `/public/openapi.json`

 </details>